 Strengths That Drive Value Creation

-The division delivered solid performance with growth in profits in the year ended March 31, 2016.
-However, in the rapidly changing global operating environment, we believe that our traditional business model alone is insufficient for the division to continue to create value.
+In the rapidly changing global operating environment, we believe that our traditional business model is insufficient for the division to continue to create value.
 Therefore, we view Medium-term Management Plan 2017 as a transition toward the next step, and are undertaking business innovations.

 Further refining our strong business model to expand regionally

-Expanding high-value-added business established in the U.S. to new regions
+Expanding our high-value-added business in the United States to new regions

 |▶||Increasing sales volume in the assembly/wholesale businesses with the growth of the middle-income population in Asia|

 |▶||Establishment of new wholesale businesses in emerging countries that are making social infrastructure improvements|